-- 1. The Board may purchase, lease, condemn or otherwise acquire any property it considers necessary for the operation of the College. - 2.
+- 1. The Board may purchase, lease, condemn or otherwise acquire any property it considers necessary for the operation of the College. (§16-103) - 2.
 The Board may sell, lease or otherwise dispose of College assets or property.
-The President and the Chairperson may execute a conveyance or other legal document under an appropriate resolution of the Board. - 3.
-The Board may approve the use of College facilities by other institutions in partnership with those institutions provided any necessary State approvals are obtained.
+The President and the Chairperson may execute a conveyance or other legal document under an appropriate resolution of the Board.(§16-103) - 3.
+The Board may approve the use of College facilities by other institutions in partnership with those institutions provided any necessary State approvals are obtained. (§16-103)

-E. Legal Concerns
+E. Legal Matters

-- 1. The Board will carry appropriate comprehensive liability insurance to protect the Board, its agents and employees. - 2.
+- 1. The Board will carry appropriate comprehensive liability insurance to protect the Board, its agents and employees. (§16-107) - 2.
 The Board may appoint a practicing attorney admitted to the Maryland Bar to furnish professional legal advice and services for it and the President.
-Requests for legal services are channeled through the President.

-3. The Board may sue or be sued.
+Requests for legal services are channeled through the President unless otherwise decided by the Board. - 3.
+The Board may sue or be sued. (§16-103)